 Before 2000, I wrote a PhD thesis on English syntax and morphology, did some work on compounds, wrote a widely-cited paper on English suffixation, did some work on the Fon language, wrote an article arguing that alliteration differs from rhyme (cross-linguistically) because the former is local while the latter need not be, and wrote a textbook/summary of current work called Linguistics and Literature: Language in the Verbal Arts of the World (Blackwell 1997) as well as other textbooks and an edited collection.

 I am involved in the Strathclyde literary linguistics research group.
 We meet every few weeks to read relevant articles, and present our work to eachother.

 BA in English (Cambridge, Kings College); PhD in linguistics (MIT) supervised by Noam Chomsky, on English syntax and morphology (1984).
 An editor of Journal of Linguistics since 1997.
-Author, co-author or editor of nine books, plus three second editions and one third edition.
+Author, co-author or editor of nine books (the tenth will be completed in 2014), plus three second editions and one third edition.
 I am a contributing editor and author of four articles in The Cambridge Encylopedia of the Language Sciences (2011).
+At Strathclyde, I was head of the Department of English from 2002-2005 and Vice-Dean for Research in the Faculty of Humanities and Social Sciences from 2010-13.
 My Erdös-Bacon number is 9, and I am quoted in the Oxford English Dictionary (three times).